Atharva-Agr/Scraper/README.md

-Ignore V1 just run main
+Ignore Old, for quick set up just use the LinenGrass Scraper Zip